Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 However, debt relief can also mean credit counseling services — including nonprofit ones.
 These help you better manage your debt, pay back your creditors and help create a budget that you can stick to.

-Types of debt relief
+Types of debt relief programs

 |Best for when you …|